aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

 │   ├── ml_model.py            # Model training
 │   ├── evaluation.py          # Model prediction and metrics
 │   └── visualization.py       # Plotting predictions and confusion matrix
-├── experiments/               # Stores output of experiments │    WORK IN PROGRESS
 ```
-### `experiments.yaml`
-Contains specfic configurations for each model to be run.

-### `main.py`
-Loads in model configurations from the `experiments.yaml` file and runs the pipeline on each model.
-Saves the output to the experiments folder.

-### `experiments`
-Folder where results from experiments are saved, as of now included in the gitignore.
-Stucture is a work in progress.

 ### Machine Learning Pipeline:

 #### `build_features.py`